Battle of Shanghai: Fighting around Suzhou Creek

-On October 31, the Japanese 3rd division began landing at the east side of the Suzhou Creek and was blocked by the Chinese 88th division, Tax Police Corps, and a part of the 36th division.
-The next day, the 61st division and a part of the 87th division resisted the landing of the Japanese 9th division at the west side of the creek.
-On November 2, the 67th division and the recently arrived 46th division were ordered to move towards the western defense line of the Suzhou Creek.
-On November 3 and November 4, 1937, the Chinese and Japanese troops at the eastern defense line of the Suzhou Creek were engaged in tug-of-war battles with few gains, during which General Sun Li-jen of the 2nd task force of the Tax Police Corps was badly wounded.
-On the west, the Chinese defenders was unable to block the advance of the 9th division.
-The 61st division quickly suffered more than 3,000 casualties in just several days of fighting and regimental commander Ji Keipei (季苇佩) was killed in action.
-The 46th division also suffered heavy casualties, with the losses of two of its regiments exceeding 50% and 3 battalion commanders were killed, wounded, or went mising.
-On November 5, the 46th division was replaced by the 154th division.
-The 67th division also suffered heavy casualties and handed over the Qujiaqiao (屈家橋) line to a part of the Training Division while it withdrew.
+On October 31, the Japanese 3rd Division began landing at the east side of the Suzhou Creek and was blocked by the Chinese 88th Division, Tax Police Corps, and a part of the 36th Division.
+The next day, the 61st Division and a part of the 87th Division resisted the landing of the Japanese 9th Division at the west side of the creek.
+On November 2, the 67th Division and the recently arrived 46th Division were ordered to move towards the western defense line of the Suzhou Creek.
+On November 3 and November 4, 1937, Chinese and Japanese troops at the eastern defense line of the Suzhou Creek were engaged in tug-of-war battles with few gains, during which General Sun Li-jen of the 2nd Task Force of the Tax Police Corps was badly wounded.
+At the west, the Chinese defenders was unable to block the advance of the 9th Division.
+The 61st Division quickly suffered more than 3,000 casualties in just several days of fighting and regimental commander Ji Keipei (季苇佩) was killed in action.
+The 46th Division also suffered heavy casualties, with the losses of two of its regiments exceeding 50% including 3 battalion commanders.
+On November 5, the 46th Division was replaced by the 154th Division.
+The 67th Division also suffered heavy casualties and handed over the Qujiaqiao (屈家橋) line to a part of the Training Division while it withdrew.